Table of Contents

 Demonstrative Adjectives vs. Demonstrative Pronouns

 Understanding the difference between demonstrative adjectives and demonstrative pronouns is essential for clear communication in English.
 Both types of words point to specific nouns, but they serve different grammatical functions.
-Here’s a detailed explanation with easy examples to clarify the distinctions.

 - Demonstrative Adjectives